-- Every birth attended by at least one $\checkmark$ qualified birthing professional (midwife, family physician, or OB/GYN) and two appropriately trained and qualified RNs with level-appropriate competencies.
-One nurse responsible for the mother and one nurse whose sole responsibility is the baby. - ✓ Physician with privileges to perform emergency cesarean delivery readily available at all times. - ✓ Nursing leadership has level-appropriate formal training and experience in maternal care, 3(p. e44) - ✓ Anesthesia services to provide labor analgesia and surgical anesthesia readily available at all times.
+- with level-appropriate competencies.
+One nurse responsible for the mother and one nurse whose sole responsibility is the baby. - Physician with privileges to perform emergency cesarean delivery readily available at all times. - ✓ Nursing leadership has level-appropriate formal training and experience in maternal care.
+3(p. e44) - ✓ Anesthesia services to provide labor analgesia and surgical anesthesia readily available at all times.

-- guidelines of selected high-risk pregnancy conditions such as preterm labor or other complications of pregnancy judged unlikely to deliver before 32 weeks gestation and managed with consultation with MFM prior to 34 weeks. - direct care within 24 hours when requested. - ✓ Director of MFM service is a board-certified MFM. - ✓ Director of obstetric service is a boardcertified Ob-Gyn or MFM. - ✓ Board-certified anesthesiologist physically present at all times. - ✓ Director of obstetric anesthesia services is a Board-certified anesthesiologist with obstetric fellowship training or experience in obstetric anesthesia. - ✓ Full complement of subspecialists, such as subspecialists in critical care, general surgery, infectious disease, hematology, cardiology, nephrology, neurology, gastroenterology, internal medicine, behavioral health, and neonatology, readily available for inpatient consultation at times.
+- certified Ob-Gyn or MFM. - ✓ Board-certified anesthesiologist physically present at all times. - ✓ Director of obstetric anesthesia services is a Board-certified anesthesiologist with obstetric fellowship training or experience in obstetric anesthesia. - ✓ Full complement of subspecialists, such as subspecialists in critical care, general surgery, infectious disease, hematology, cardiology, nephrology, neurology, gastroenterology, internal medicine, behavioral health, and neonatology, readily available for inpatient consultation at times.